-UPDATE 4-Suspect charged with 5 murders in shotgun attack on Maryland newsroom
+UPDATE 5-Suspect charged with 5 murders in shotgun attack on Maryland newsroom

 “As much as I’m going to try to articulate how traumatizing it is to be hiding under your desk, you don’t know until you’re there and you feel helpless,” Davis said.

+Authorities responded to the scene within a minute of the shooting, and Ramos was arrested while also hiding under a desk with the shotgun on the floor nearby, police said.

-After the shooting, police in Baltimore and New York City deployed extra officers to the offices of major media outlets as a precaution.
+After the shooting, police in Baltimore and New York City deployed extra officers outside major media outlets as a precaution.

 Capital Gazette runs several newspapers out of its Annapolis office.
 They include one of the oldest newspapers in the United States, The Gazette, which traces its origins back to 1727.